opendocsg/slw-judgments-backfill/2013_SGCA_32/report.md

  9 ...
 [T]he [A]djudicator refused to take into account the points made in the adjudication response that [W Y Steel] had attempted to file on 2 May 2012.
 However [W Y Steel] had not suffered any prejudice because it had not filed any payment response, which it [was] supposed to do under s 11 of the Act.
 As I have pointed out in Sungdo (at [13] and [21]), this is potentially fatal to [W Y Steel] as s 15(3) [of the Act] precludes [it] from including in the adjudication response any reason for opposing the claim that was not in [its] payment response.
 Not only that, the adjudicator is prevented by the same provision from considering any reason not included in the payment response. ... [emphasis added]

-32     Finally, in the recently decided case of _Australian Timber Products Pte Ltd v A Pacific Construction & Development Pte Ltd_ [2013] SGHC 56, Woo Bih Li J said at [26]:
+32     Finally, in the recently decided case of _Australian Timber Products Pte Ltd v A Pacific Construction & Development Pte Ltd_ <span class="citation">[2013] SGHC 56</span>, Woo Bih Li J said at [26]:

  26 Indeed, a closer examination of the scheme of the Act lends support to the point that [the respondent’s] arguments here were not properly for my consideration.
 Pursuant to s 11(3)( c ) of the Act, any allegation by the respondent which would affect the determination of the